bnicenboim/eeguana/README.md

 #> # Object size in memory 147 MB
 ```

-The function `read_vhdr` creates a list with data frames for the signal, events, segments, and channels information, and a list for generic EEG information.
+The function `read_vhdr` creates a list with data frames for the signal, events, segments information, and incorporates in its attributes generic EEG information.

 ``` r
 faces